chanchanchong/Hangman/README.md

 # Hangman
- an easy python project from hyperskill
+ an challenging python project from hyperskill